hamonangann/hamonangann.github.io/about-en.markdown

 This is B. Hamonangan.
 I have been learning programming since high school, and I later attended both formal (Computer Science major) and informal (coding boot camp) education to dive deeper.
 Through these learning processes, I acquired special skills such as talking to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) (using an interpreter).

-After freelancing for 2+ years living and coding in [Java](https://en.wikipedia.org/wiki/Java), I want to explore overseas and do more programming there.
+After freelancing for 2+ years coding in [Java](https://en.wikipedia.org/wiki/Java), I want to explore overseas and do more programming there.

 Mail me at [b.hamonangan.p@gmail.com ](mailto:b.hamonangan.p@gmail.com) 📬

-### Useful books for everyone!
+### Useful for everyone!

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by AI Swegart.
 It's about practical programming for everyone in front of a computer to make things easier.